STRUCTURED MEETINGS: AGENDAS IN ZOOM

 Then, I developed the sketches further and created Figma prototypes of the feature.

-The final design proposal included the option to add items in to an ‘agenda’ in the meeting information.
 Users can set time limits on each item of the agenda and run timers during the meeting.
 They may also take notes under each agenda item during the meeting without having to open another application or tab.

 Figma prototypes are linked below.